VeriSciQA: An Auto-Verified Dataset for Scientific Visual Question Answering: Introduction

 \section{Introduction}

-Recent advances in Large Vision-Language Models (LVLMs)~\cite{alayrac2022flamingo,liu2023visual,bai2023qwenvlversatilevisionlanguagemodel,OpenAI_GPT4V_SystemCard_2023} have unlocked capabilities ranging from everyday image captioning to visually grounded multi-step reasoning.
-To translate these gains into genuine scientific progress, LVLMs must master a particularly demanding skill: accurately interpreting \emph{scientific figures}, in which authors often condense the core evidence and insights of their studies~\cite{pramanick2024spiqa,yu2009figure}.
-Mastering this ability would elevate LVLMs from generic vision-language demonstrators to practical research assistants that can surface results, verify claims, and ultimately accelerate knowledge discovery.
+Recent advances in Large Vision-Language Models (LVLMs)~\cite{alayrac2022flamingo,liu2023visual,bai2023qwenvlversatilevisionlanguagemodel,OpenAI_GPT4V_SystemCard_2023} have achieved strong performance on general-purpose vision-language tasks.
+However, scientific-figure understanding remains a major bottleneck, as these figures encode dense quantitative evidence (e.g., trends, comparisons, ablations, and error bars) that requires specialized visual reasoning~\cite{wang2024charxiv}.
+Reliable figure understanding is a prerequisite for building research assistants that can answer figure-grounded questions, cross-check reported results, and support reproducible scientific analysis.

 To this end, we focus on the task of \emph{Scientific Visual Question Answering} (SVQA), where an LVLM answers questions grounded in figures from scientific papers.
-Recent studies~\cite{wang2024charxiv} show that while proprietary LVLMs are approaching human-level performance, open-source counterparts still lag far behind, struggling with the specialized visual semantics and associated reasoning skills required for interpreting scientific figures.
-A key contributor to this gap is the absence of a public, large-scale, high-quality SVQA dataset~\cite{li2024multimodal,pramanick2024spiqa}, underscoring the need for an automatic approach to synthesize such data that can enhance the capabilities of open-source LVLMs in this domain.
+While proprietary LVLMs are reported to approach human performance on SVQA benchmarks~\cite{wang2024charxiv}, open-source models still lag substantially behind their proprietary counterparts.
+A plausible cause is the lack of large-scale, high-precision SVQA training data that is both diverse and visually grounded.

-Despite the growing interest in SVQA, existing dataset construction methods face a fundamental trade-off among scalability, diversity, and correctness.
-Template-based efforts such as FigureQA~\cite{kahou2017figureqa} and SciFiBench~\cite{roberts2024scifibench} achieve scalability but remain constrained by fixed question formats, failing to capture the reasoning variety of the scientific domain.
-On the other end of the spectrum, manually curated datasets like CharXiv~\citep{wang2024charxiv} provide high-quality, expert-authored questions but depend on costly, labor-intensive annotation, limiting both size and domain coverage.
-Recent approaches, including ArXivQA~\citep{li2024multimodal} and SPIQA~\citep{pramanick2024spiqa}, utilize LVLMs for end-to-end generation, improving scalability and diversity while maintaining reasonable correctness.
+Despite the growing interest in SVQA, existing dataset construction methods face a persistent trade-off among scalability, diversity, and correctness.
+Template-based efforts such as FigureQA~\cite{kahou2017figureqa} and SciFiBench~\cite{roberts2024scifibench} achieve scalability but remain constrained by fixed question formats, limiting diversity.
+Manually curated datasets like CharXiv~\citep{wang2024charxiv} ensure correctness through expert annotation, albeit at the cost of scalability and diversity.
+Recent LVLM-based methods, including ArXivQA~\citep{li2024multimodal}, SPIQA~\citep{pramanick2024spiqa}, and LiveXiv~\citep{shabtay2024livexiv}, improve scalability and diversity, yet LVLM-driven generation usually introduces errors due to hallucination when interpreting visual inputs~\cite{bai2024hallucination}.
+Despite this limitation, LVLM-based methods still offer the best prospect for scaling diverse SVQA data, but their correctness remains an open challenge.